Why You Should Stop Eating Whey Protein | Whey Protein Substitute

 What about Soy Protein?

 You may see soy protein supplements on the shelf next to whey protein.
-Is it worth trying?
+Is it worth trying as an alternative to whey?

 If you’re looking for an alternative protein powder, collagen protein and bone broth are both healthy alternatives.